Estimating the entanglement of random multipartite quantum states

 \section{Random matrix product states}

-In this section, we look at a model of random multipartite pure quantum states which might be more interesting than uniformly distributed states from a physical point of view, namely random matrix product states (MPS).
-MPS are used extensively in quantum condensed matter physics as an Ansatz for the ground states of gapped local Hamiltonians on 1D systems \cite{hastings2006solving,landau2015polynomial}.
-Studying typical properties of MPS is a research direction that has recently attracted a lot of attention, as it means studying typical properties of physically relevant many-body quantum systems.
-The quantities that have been looked at up to now include the generic amount of entanglement between a bipartition of the sites \cite{garnerone2010typicality,collins2013matrix,gonzalezguillen2018spectral,haferkamp2021emergent} and the generic amount of correlations between two distant sites \cite{lancien2022correlation}.
-Similar to the case of complex Gaussian random tensors, we go beyond the bipartite paradigm and obtain here the first estimates on the genuinely multipartite entanglement of random MPS.\looseness-1
+In this section, we look at a model of random multipartite pure quantum states, which might be more interesting than uniformly distributed states from a physical point of view, namely, random matrix product states (MPS).
+MPS are used extensively in quantum condensed matter physics as an ansatz for the ground states of gapped local Hamiltonians on 1D systems \cite{hastings2006solving,landau2015polynomial}.
+Studying typical properties of MPS is a research direction that has recently attracted a lot of attention, as it ties closely with studying typical properties of physically relevant many-body quantum systems.
+The quantities that have been extensively studied up to now include the generic amount of entanglement between a bipartition of the sites \cite{garnerone2010typicality,collins2013matrix,gonzalezguillen2018spectral,haferkamp2021emergent} and the generic amount of correlations between two distant sites \cite{lancien2022correlation}.
+Similar to the case of complex Gaussian random tensors, we go beyond the bipartite paradigm and present the first estimates on the genuinely multipartite entanglement of random MPS.\looseness-1